jasp-stats/jasp-desktop/Docs/development/jasp-upgrade-qml.md

 }
 ```

-This way you apply the `someComponentUpgrader` function on the four components.
+This way you apply the `reusableComponentUpgrader` function on all components specified in the `model` array.

 ## Remove option